RobinHerbots/Inputmask/README.md

 Default: false

 ### positionCaretOnClick
 Positioning of the caret on click.

+Options:
+ - none
-Options none, lvp (based on the last valid position (default), radixFocus (position caret to radixpoint on initial click)
+ - lvp (based on the last valid position (default)
+ - radixFocus (position caret to radixpoint on initial click)
+ - select (select the whole input)

 Default: "lvp"

 ### casing